yamizi/SafePowerGraph/README.md

 Extensive documentation is provided in https://ballistic-purple-6f5.notion.site/SafePowerGraph-Documentation-1fcbf710ca5980fdafccccf2a9891fc3

-## Examples
+## Quick Start Examples

-the file "example_script.sh" provides a list of different commands with explanation of the parameters;
+The file "example_script.sh" provides a list of different commands with examples of the parameters;

 ## Third party tools: